kumahq/kuma/docs/madr/decisions/004-metric-filter.md

 * It passes it only to Envoy.
 * It passes it to Envoy and all the apps specified in aggregate.
 I think the first option is safer.

+Used only is a feature of Envoy to only publish metrics [that are used](https://www.envoyproxy.io/docs/envoy/latest/operations/admin#get--stats?usedonly).
+It's useful in the environments when you don't set reachable services, or you want to restrict drastically set of published metrics and you understand that you will be missing 0 values.
+However, this might be confusing when you start with Kuma and metrics, so I think it should be opt-in.

 #### Advantages
 * It's dynamic.
 You can see the result right away.